-In addition to choosing a unique password with eight or more letters, numbers, and characters, you should also use multi-factor identification (MFA) or two factor authentication (2FA).
+In addition to choosing a unique password with eight or more letters, numbers, and characters, you should also use multi-factor authentication (MFA) or two-factor authentication (2FA).
 Both require at least two pieces (MFA can be more) of evidence in order to authenticate access into a system, like a password and a code sent to your mobile device via text message.

 Here are some password best practice ideas for including in your training (and maybe even your company password policy):

 - Consider a “passphrase” that adheres to our organization’s password requirements for length